 On 14 June 2017 a conference on the European Key Competences Framework for Lifelong Learning brought together a wide range of stakeholders: representatives from ministries of education and also education and training organisations and academia, covering all levels of education, and including non-formal and informal learning, youth work, sport and culture.
 This conference marked the end of the public consultation on the review of the Framework, and its aim was to discuss the results of the public consultation with stakeholders.

 View of contributions

 Replies to the online questionnaire and the submitted position papers can be viewed below:

-- Public consultation contributions – The document includes contributions and answers received during the public consultation.
-For easier access the document is featured with filters enabling arrangement of the inputs accordingly to needs
+- Public consultation contributions – The document includes the contributions and answers received during the public consultation.
+It allows the reader to filter down responses based on their needs, making it more accessible.

 - Position papers: Document contains position papers received during the public consultation.
 The position papers are grouped into four main categories: